AmaranthYan/RayTracing/README.md

 ### Acceleration Structure
 *  BVH using strict Surface Area Heuristic(SAH)
 The original SAH implementation yeilds suboptimal BVH structure when there are sticklike objects along the dominant axis, the strict SAH calculates surface areas along all 3 axes to determine the best possible BVH division.
-Debug marco has also been added to allow visualization of the BVH structre.
+Debug marco has also been added to allow visualization of the BVH structure.

 BVH of scene from the books, spheres|BVH of custom mesh, triangles :-:|:-: